 The owner or keeper of food producing animals must keep a record of medicines given to these animals.
 Medicine records must be kept for at least five years from the end of the year of the last entry concerning an animal.

-Only medicines authorised for producing animals may be used on them.
 Further information about legislation concerning the medication of animals and the requirements of record keeping is available from the veterinarian.